Skip to Main Navigation | Skip to Content

 CIS Context and Environment

-Ever since the inception of what is now the Computer Information Systems and Analytics (CISA) Program, beginning with Data Processing courses offered in the 1960s, the program has been offered through a Business academic unit.
+Ever since the inception of what is now the Computer Information Systems and Analytics (CISA) Department, beginning with Data Processing courses offered in the 1960s, the program has been offered through a Business academic unit.
 Throughout these years, the curriculum has emphasized preparing students to provide technology solutions to business and organizational information needs.
-Today, the CISA program continues as a part of the School of Business Administration within the Harmon College of Business and Professional Studies.
-Students who major in Computer Information Systems and Analytics (CISA) are awarded a Bachelor of Science in Business Administration (BSBA) degree.
+Today, the CISA programs continue as a part of the School of Business Administration within the Harmon College of Business and Professional Studies.
+Students who major in Computer Information Systems (CIS) are awarded a Bachelor of Science in Business Administration (BSBA) degree.

 Computer Information Systems and Analytics (CISA) Environment:

 This is achieved by the students gaining a solid understanding of organizational principles and practices, how organizations function and an in-depth knowledge of supporting technologies.

 Students are exposed to the Computer Information Systems and Analytics (CISA) Environment through:

 Forty-two hours of required, business classes: